HPSDeveloper/PdfManipulation/README.md

 # PdfManipulation
-Codes that should help with PDF manipulation tasks
+Programs that should help with PDF manipulation tasks

 ## Feature 1: Split a given PDF file at given locations

-Split up a given PDF file at given page numbers.
-In order to do so: Place the source PDF into the 'in' directory.
-Create a *'split definition' file* with the same base name as the PDF but extension ".txt" Within this file write one line for each targeted PDF split section.
-The line starts with the desired extracted sections name followed by a ";" then followed by the start page of the extracted section within the source PDF file.
-All lines must follow this format.
-No empty lines allowed.
+### Usage:

+Copy the resulting Jar file (can  use that one in the 'product' folder) into a directory with PDF files and double click it.
+Result: Each single page of all PDF files in that folder will be copied into a sub folder 'splittedPdfs'.

+If you want the split markers not on every page, but at dedicated pages, then place a file with the same name as the source PDF, but name extension 'txt' instead 'pdf', into the base folder.
+Each line of that TXT file must contain a string and a number separated by a ';'.
+The String is the file name part, that will be given to the extracted PDF and the number is the starting page of the extraction.
+The ending page of the extraction is defined by the next line.
+(You have to define a subsequent sequence begin in order to exclude that from your preceding result document.)